Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 ### AppProvider

-The `AppProvider`'s `features` prop no longer accepts the keys `polarisSummerEditions2023` and `polarisSummerEditions2023ShadowBevelOptOut`.
-You should be able to remove the `features` prop completely from your Polaris `AppProvider` since there aren't any feature flags in Polaris for v12.
+The `AppProvider` `features` prop no longer accepts the keys `polarisSummerEditions2023` and `polarisSummerEditions2023ShadowBevelOptOut`.
+If these were the only features passed into your `AppProvider`, you can safely remove the `features` prop completely from your Polaris `AppProvider`.
+If that is not the case, you will need to remove the features specifically related to `polarisSummerEditions2023` and `polarisSummerEditions2023ShadowBevelOptOut` from being passed into the `features` prop.

 <CollapsibleDetails summary="✅ Post-migration RegExp validation">